Ktiseos-Nyx/SDXL_COLAB_DIFFUSERS_CONVERT/README.md

 Gradio, Python and Colab tools to convert SDXL to diffusers.
 Use at own risk: Not just because AUP, but because i haven't had a chance to clean the Gemini over-kill of the "IPYWIDGETS" thing - and I am exhausted.

+Please note:
+"OPEN IN COLAB" is not working at the moment, please download the Colab and put it in drive.

 ---
 ## **⚠️IMPORTANT: Google Colab AUP Warning & Xformers Disclaimer⚠️**
 ---